Sinners earns horror movie record that’s never been achieved before

 Joining Jordan, Caton and O’Connell in the cast are Hailee Steinfeld, Wunmi Mosaku and Delroy Lindo.

 Sinners marks the fifth time Coogler has worked with Jordan since their first collaboration, Fruitvale Station, was released in 2013.
-It is released in cinemas on 18 April
+It is out in cinemas now.

 Join our commenting forum